UN Sustainable Development Goals

 The Pittsburgh summit in NUMBERS

-THINC30 – 2018 marked the second year in succession that Covestro brought together a diverse group of to develop common ideas for a sustainable future for the Pittsburgh region by 2030.
+THINC30 – 2018 marked the second year in succession that Covestro brought together a diverse group of stakeholders to develop common ideas for a sustainable future for the Pittsburgh region by 2030.

 You will find more information on our website.